konqueror1/python-binance-sdk/README.md

 - **uri** `str` the request url
 - **signed** `bool=False` whether the client should sign the requests by using `api_secret`.
 If `signed` is `True`, `api_secret` must be provided, or there will be an `APISecretNotDefinedException` error

-Send a GET/POST/PUT/delete http request.
+Send a GET/POST/PUT/DELETE HTTPs request.

 Before using those methods, `api_key` must be defined, or there will be an `APIKeyNotDefinedException` error